d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

 net.initialize(init=init.Normal(sigma=0.01), ctx=ctx)
 ```

 Gluon provides the `split_and_load` function implemented in the previous section.
-It can divide a mini-batch of data instances and copy them to each CPU or GPU.
+It can divide a minibatch of data instances and copy them to each CPU or GPU.
 Then, the model computation for the data input to each CPU or GPU occurs on that same CPU or GPU.

 ```{.python .input  n=4}
 x = np.random.uniform(size=(4, 1, 28, 28))